lemoogle/iod-node/README.md

 ### Posting files

-File posting is handled using the "file" parameter name which is used for all current file postings in IDOL OnDemand
+File posting is handled using the "file" parameter name which is used for all current file postings in Haven OnDemand

 ```js
 var data = {'file' : 'test.txt'}